reactiveui/website/input/docs/handbook/scheduling/index.md

 # Testing schedulers

-In a unit test runner, by default, the MainThreadScheduler runs code immediately instead of on the (non-existent) UI thread.
-The TaskpoolScheduler is left unchanged by default.
-The best way to run under an alternate scheduler is via the With method, most often used with TestScheduler.
+In a unit test runner, by default, the `MainThreadScheduler` runs code immediately instead of on the (non-existent) UI thread.
+The `TaskpoolScheduler` is left unchanged by default.
+The best way to run under an alternate scheduler is via the `With` method, most often used with `TestScheduler`.
 This replaces both schedulers with the specified scheduler:

 ```csharp
 new TestScheduler().With(sheduler =>